 This should be done first in exercise, putting B as the right answer.

 This is the smallest percentage of the entire exam at around 11% and 12 questions.

 This domain looks to test your knowledge of the things needed to run a business.

 The test will cover organizational structures, administrative layouts, legal and ethical standards, and insurance and bookkeeping.

-Question 1: A 16 year old athlete has been training for two years with a strength and conditioning coach.
-He is considering use of creatine and asks the coach which brand he should use.
+Question 1: A 16-year-old athlete has been training for two years with a strength and conditioning coach.
+He is considering the use of creatine and asks the coach which brand he should use.
 How should the coach respond?
 (Chapter 24)